DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

-+  The analysis provides actionable insights into the water crisis in Sub-Saharan Africa.
-Despite some progress, the region is projected to achieve full access to water only by approximately 2080 at the current rate of change.
++  The analysis provides actionable insights into the water crisis in **Sub-Saharan Africa**.
+Despite some progress, the region is projected to achieve full access to water only by approximately **2080** at the current rate of change.
 +  This information forms the basis for a compelling narrative about the urgent need for intervention in Sub-Saharan Africa to address the water crisis.
-Without significant efforts, millions of Africans will continue to face a scarcity of clean water for the next ~60 years.
+Without significant efforts, millions of Africans will continue to face a scarcity of clean water for the next **~60 years**.
 This narrative underscores the importance of targeted interventions and policy measures to improve water access in the region.